saltzm/async_io_uring/README.md

 # About

 `AsyncIOUring` is an event loop that wraps the `IO_Uring` library with coroutines support.
+Support for all `IO_Uring` operations has been implemented (with one intentional exception\*).
+It support adding timeouts to any operation and the ability to explicit cancel any operation.

-It is currently relatively complete, with a few `TODO`s marked in the source.
+It is currently functionally complete, though there are a few `TODO`s marked in the source related to polishing the API.
 It's not used in production anywhere currently.

 See the `examples` directory for an echo client and server that use the event loop.

+\* The exception is `poll_update`.
+If you need this for some reason, please create an issue.

 # Background